TejaswiSripathi/POWER-BI_Country-Wise-AQI/README.md

 Component-wise Insights: Examine the contributions of different pollutants (PM2.5, PM10, SO₂, NO₂, CO, O₃) to the overall AQI.
 Interactive Filtering: Users can filter data by region, time, and pollutant type for specific insights.
 Technologies Used
-Power BI: For building interactive visualizations and data modeling.
+<h4>Power BI</h4> For building interactive visualizations and data modeling.
-Data Sources: The data sources include open-source repositories and governmental datasets on air quality across Indian regions.
+<h4>Data Sources </h4> The data sources include open-source repositories and governmental datasets on air quality across Indian regions.